Quantum Dynamical Signatures of Topological Flow Transitions in Limit Cycle Phases: Local transitions: Semiclassical fixed-point analysis

 \item \textbf{Three-Solution Region (3 FPs):} This phase occurs when exactly one root $I_\star>0$.
 For $A>0$, this requires a negative product of roots ($|G|\ge G_\star$).
 For $A<0$, a real discriminant and a positive root likewise require a negative product, again giving $|G|\ge G_\star$.
 Thus, for any $A$, the condition $|G|\ge G_\star$ yields exactly three FPs: the origin and one nontrivial pair. \end{enumerate}

-These analytic bounds $G_{\min}$ and $G_\star$ in Eq.~~\eqref{eq:G_bif} thus define the transition lines (bifurcations) observed in the phase diagrams of Fig.~2 in the main text.
+These analytic bounds $G_{\min}$ and $G_\star$ in Eq.~\eqref{eq:G_bif} thus define the transition lines (bifurcations) observed in the phase diagrams of Fig.~\ref{fig:2}.
 Specifically, $G_{\min}$ marks the saddle-node bifurcation creating the 5-FP region, while $G_\star$ marks the supercritical pitchfork bifurcation where the origin loses stability.